centreon/centreon-documentation/fr/releases/centreon-core.md

 *TLS*

-Credentials were no more loaded by the TLS connector.
+Credentials were not more loaded by the TLS connector anymore.
 This is fixed with this new version.

 *Custom variables*